Search for X/Z-shaped radio sources from TGSS ADR 1: Results

-The median size of the major axis for XRGs in our list is 202.25 arcsec.
-It should be noted that the present study is looking for XRGs with much higher size than previous systematic studies based on FIRST survey \citep{Ch07, Ya19, Be19}.
-For example, most of the sources in \citet{Ya19} had $10\dprime<\theta_{maj}<13\dprime$.
+The median size of the primary jets for XRGs in our list is 202.25 arcsec.
+It should be noted that the present study is looking for XRGs with a much higher size than previous systematic studies based on the FIRST survey (C07; \citet{Ya19, Be20}).
+For example, most of the sources in \citet{Ya19} had $10\arcsec<\theta_{maj}<13\arcsec$.

-The variation of the angular size of the major axis of XRGs with the angular size of the corresponding minor axis is plotted in Figure \ref{fig:majorvsminor}.
-It should be remembered that measurement of angular size of minor axis is difficult as most of the time it is diffused and always lack hotspot at the end.
-So, extent of the minor axis will depend on the spatial resolution and depth of the radio map.
+The variation of the angular size of the primary jets of XRGs with the angular size of the corresponding secondary jets is plotted in Fig \ref{fig:majorvsminor}.
+It should be remembered that measurement of the angular size of the secondary jet is difficult as most of the time it is diffused and always lack a hotspot at the end.
+So, the extent of secondary jets will depend on the spatial resolution and depth of the radio map.

-For XRGs presented in this paper, a histogram with the distribution of ratio between the minor and major axes of radio galaxies is shown in Figure \ref{fig:jetratio}.
-Amongst the 68 radio galaxies included in the Figure, 25 radio galaxies have secondary jets with $50-75\%$ size of the primary jets.
-The secondary jets for 24 radio galaxies are with $75-100\%$ size of the primary jet.
-The secondary jets are bigger than the primary jets for 5 XRG's.
-It should be remembered that primary jets also could be affected by the projection effect.
-Wings with size more than the primary lobes were found earlier also \citep{Ch07}.
-For example, 4C +32.25 shows a prominent wings which are more than a factor of 2 extended than its lobes \citep{Kl95}.
-Among the sources with known redshift, J0157+0209 has the highest linear size of 1.68 Mpc (with $z=0.22$) and J0039+0319 has the lowest linear size 30 kpc (with $z=0.01$).
+For XRGs presented in this paper, a histogram with the distribution of ratio between the secondary and primary axes of radio galaxies is shown in Fig \ref{fig:jetratio}.
+Amongst the 40 XRGs included in the Figure, 21 XRGs have secondary jets with $50-75$ per cent size of the primary jets.
+The secondary jets for 11 XRGs are $75-100$ per cent size of the primary jets.
+The secondary jets are bigger than the primary jets for 2 XRGs (1319+2938 and J2303–-1841).
+It should be noted that primary jets also could be affected by the projection effect.
+Wings with a size more than the primary lobes were found earlier also \citep{Ch07, Be20}.
+For example, 4C +32.25 shows prominent wings which are more than a factor of 2 extended than its lobes \citep{Kl95}.
+Among the source of XRGs with known redshift, J0157+0209 has the largest linear size of 1.68 Mpc (with $z=0.22$) and J2336+2108 has the smallest linear size 120 kpc (with $z=0.06$).
+J0157+0209 is a giant size XRG and J2336+2108 is the nearest XRG source within our sample.

+In Fig \ref{fig:jetratio}, a histogram with the distribution of ratio between major and minor axis is shown.
+For most of the winged radio galaxies, the wing size is 50--75 per cent of the primary jet size.
+Of the sources with known redshift, J0329+3947 is the smallest source with a linear size of 0.23 Mpc.